ibm-cloud-docs/power-iaas/Network-security-group.md

 4. In the navigation pane, click **Networking** > **Network security groups**.
 The Network security groups page is displayed.

 5. Select the **Network address groups** tab.
-A list of existing NAGs is displayed.
+A list of the existing NAGs is displayed.

 6. Click **Create network address group**.
 The Create network address group pane is displayed.